 Get Health Screenings on a Regular Basis

 Conditions like high blood pressure and high cholesterol can sneak up on you, leading to heart damage.
 Without being tested though, these kinds of conditions can worsen and become more difficult to treat.
 Attend regular screenings at your doctor’s office to detect problems and learn the best course of action.
 Doctors screen for some of the following problems routinely.
 If you have any of these conditions, your doctor might prescribe medications and recommend healthy lifestyle changes.
-Also, consider getting a Cardiac Score CT Screening at McAllen Heart Hospital.
+Also, consider getting a Cardiac Score CT Screening at South Texas Health System Heart.
 Other important screenings are below.

 Blood Pressure Check

 An estimated one out of three adults have high blood pressure, also called hypertension.
 Blood pressure is the strain blood flow places against arteries as your heart pumps blood throughout your body.
 When someone has hypertension, arteries face an increased resistance to blood flow.
 In reaction, your heart has to pump harder to circulate blood and elevates the risk of a heart attack or stroke.

 Cholesterol Level Check

 When you have high cholesterol, fatty deposits can develop in your blood vessels making it difficult for enough blood to circulate throughout your body.
 When your heart does not get as much oxygen-rich blood as it needs, the risk of a cardiac event rises.

 Many people with diabetes have heart disease as well.
 The behaviors that diabetes patients are encouraged to engage in are also good for your heart.
 For example, people with diabetes are encouraged to manage their blood sugar, exercise and eat a healthy diet.